SEO ·

 Table of Contents

-By auditing your website’s content regularly to update or remove low-quality content — also known as content pruning.
+Content pruning is, essentially, auditing your website’s content regularly to update or remove low-quality content.

-You might already be doing that to some extent.
+You might already be doing that as a regular part of your overall content strategy to some extent.

 When should you do content pruning?

-Businesses often carry out content pruning as part of their search engine optimization (SEO) strategy.
+Content pruning is often carried out as a part of an overall search engine optimization (SEO) strategy.

-If you don’t have a content pruning strategy, here are a few signs that you need one:
+If you don’t have a content pruning strategy, here are a few signs you need one:

 • You’re sharing outdated or incorrect information